WPKQ

 WPKQ (103.7 FM) is a commercial radio station licensed to North Conway, New Hampshire.
 It is owned by Townsquare Media and simulcasts the alternative rock format of 94.3 WCYY from the Portland, Maine, area.
 It is an affiliate of the New England Patriots Radio Network.
 WPKQ shares its main studio with WCYY at One City Center in Portland, Maine, with its sales office and auxiliary studio located in North Conway.

 WPKQ has an effective radiated power (ERP) of 22,500 watts.
 Its transmitter is atop Mount Washington, the tallest peak in the Northeast, alongside sister station WHOM (94.9 FM).
-It primarily serves northern New Hampshire and western Maine, but its city-grade signal can also be heard in parts of Vermont and Quebec.
+The station’s signal covers large portions of New Hampshire, western and southern Maine, central and northern Vermont and southeastern Quebec.